 - Meets the requirements for eligible students, but is failing in two or more classes.
 Students who are ineligible under this paragraph may participate in practice if they attend tutoring in the failing subjects.

-TUTORING - All students on probation or ineligible must attend tutoring in any failing subject.
+TUTORING - All students on probation or who are ineligible must attend tutoring in any failing subject.

 - Students must maintain 100% attendance in study sessions, in order to be able to participate in practices and/or contests as set forth above.

-It will be the student’s responsibility to submit his/her 3-week progress report to his/her coach or the Athletic Director on the day before completing the mid-marking period.
+It will be the student’s responsibility to submit his/her 3-week progress report to their coach, or the Athletic Director on the day before completing the mid-marking period.
 The forms will then be reviewed by Coordinator of Health, Physical Education and Athletics.

-PROBATION – Probation is defined as a period of time that student/athlete will be allowed to practice, play or participate in extracurricular activities provided that the student/athlete meets all other conditions of probation.
-If at the end of the 3-week “probation” period the student/athlete fails to raise their overall academic average for all subjects to a minimum 2.0 GPA and/or does not pass all courses with a minimum of a D, he/she is declared “academically ineligible” for the next 10-weeks.
+PROBATION – Probation is defined as a period of time that the student/athlete will be allowed to practice, play, or participate in extracurricular activities provided that the student/athlete meets all other conditions of probation.
+If at the end of the 3-week “Probation” period the student/athlete fails to raise their overall academic average for all subjects to a minimum 2.0 GPA and/or does not pass all courses with a minimum of a D, they are declared “academically ineligible” for the next 10-weeks.
 The student remains ineligible until there is a 10-week grade period with a minimum 2.0 GPA and all courses passed.
-The first 10-weeks after becoming eligible, the student/athlete remains on “probation.”
+The first 10-weeks after becoming eligible, the student/athlete remains on “Probation.”

-A student/athlete who has two (2) or more “F’s” will be ineligible regardless of their GPA.
+A student/athlete who has two (2) or more “Fs” will be ineligible regardless of their GPA.
 The student/athlete who attends tutoring will be allowed to practice, but not participate in or play in any extracurricular activity/contests.
 In order to participate or play, the student must be fully eligible or on probation.
-Students that become ineligible after the three week grade check will be dropped from the team.
+Students who become ineligible after the three-week grade check will be dropped from the team.

-Eligibility for the fall will be determined by the fourth marking period of the previous semester or final GPA for the previous school year.
+Eligibility for the fall will be determined by the fourth marking period of the previous semester, or the final GPA for the previous school year.
 Summer school grades may be used to replace failing course marks during the previous school year.